Steps to uni for postgraduate applicants

 UAC does not process deferments for postgraduate courses.
 You will need to contact the relevant institution directly for deferments and research programs.

-- Enter your personal details (including a personal email address).
-The name on your application must match the name on your official ID, otherwise you’ll have problems when you enrol.
+- your name (the name on your application must match the name on your official ID, otherwise you’ll have problems when you enrol)

-- Provide details of your studies and qualifications (including completed secondary studies and complete or incomplete certificate, diploma and degree studies).
+- Enter/check details of your studies and qualifications (including completed secondary studies and complete or incomplete certificate, diploma and degree studies).

 - Accept the applicant declaration.